 Big Heat “Watch me catch Fire” 1985

-Fire Next Time “I can’t go Back” 1987
+Fire Next Time “I Can’t go Back” 1987

 Fire Next Time “Too Close” 1988